173TECH/sayn/docs/tasks/copy.md

 The `copy` task copies tables from one database to another.
 It can be used to automatically ingest data from operational databases (e.g. PostgreSQL) to your analytics warehouse.
+Copy tasks can only be defined in YAML groups in the tasks folder, not directly in `project.yaml`.

 ## Defining `copy` Tasks